onlyquake/xonotic-wiki/Programming-Tips.md

 * Run `cscope_createindex.sh` to build cscope indices for both game (QC code) and Darkplaces (C code).
 This step must be repeated every time you do some code changes.

 * Some plugins assume that your index file is generated with compression turned on (SublimeCscope's case).
-In this case `cscope_createindex.sh` can be instructed to use compression by changing compress=false to compress=true.
+In this case `cscope_createindex.sh` can be instructed to use compression by changing `compress=false` to `compress=true`.

-The indices can now be used to browse code confortably with the cscope GUI of your choice.
+Indices can now be used to comfortably browse code with the cscope GUI of your choice.

 ### QC syntax highlighting: